|

 "A

-cultured person is someone who appreciates Mozart and Radiohead,
+cultured person is someone who appreciates Mozart and Radiohead, can

-what a metaphor is."
+a metaphor is."
 Link

 MATTHEW